Singular sets and parameters of generalized triangle orbifolds: The matrix representation and the parameters

-Solving this equations we find out all parameters in our representation.
-Let us remark that this system has not unique solution but it really does not matter, because different solutions give representations of the groups $\Gamma=\langle a,b,c\rangle$ which are conjugate in $\PSL(2,\C)$.
-The last statement is a direct consequence of Lemma~3.1 since by the construction the different solutions correspond to the same $par(\Gamma)$.
-For definiteness we can always fix the analytic branches of the square roots in the following formulas.
+Solving these equations we can find all the parameters in our representation.
+Let us note that non-uniqueness of the solution of the system in general does not preoccupy us because different solutions will give different representations of the group $\Gamma=\langle a,b,c\rangle$ which are conjugate in $\SL(2,\C)$.
+The latter statement is a direct consequence of Lemma~\ref{hex}, since by the construction different solutions correspond to the same $par(\Gamma)$.
+For the sake of concreteness we can always fix the analytic branches of the square roots in the following formulas.